jes2ica/corda-fx/README.md

 ## What we'll be building

-Our CorDapp will have three parts:
+Our FX system will have three parts:

 ### The TokenState